Running hvisor on QEMU

 This boot command will start hvisor from the physical address 0x40400000

 is essentially no longer used, but is still retained for historical reasons.
-When hvisor starts, it will automatically start root linux (Linux used for management), and enter the shell interface of root linux.
-Root linux is zone0, which undertakes management tasks.
+When hvisor starts, it will automatically start root linux (used for management), and enter the shell interface of root linux, root linux is zone0, taking on management tasks.

 dtc